1stCatLover/Python-Render-system/README.md

 # Python render system

 Please note that both folders act the same and to run it run main.py from eather folder.
-If you use the mult-file folder it will be slower